thoughtspot/thoughtspot.github.io/_admin/loading/load-with-service.md

   }
     ```
 - **load**: in this example, a file is being uploaded in a single call.
 In reality, this could well be a post-call with data directly instead of a file.
-  - This could also be broken into multiple load calls for load data incrementally.
+  - This can also be broken into multiple load calls for load data incrementally.
-  - This will simply upload the file and starts processing the file, but the load will not be complete just by calling this method.
+  - This simply uploads and starts processing the file, but the load is not complete just by calling this method.
   - This method returns immediately, the actual parsing, etc will be done asynchronously.
-  - To get the status at any point, getStatus method can be used.
+  - To get the status at any point, the **getStatus** method can be used.
-- **commitLoad**: This method commits the ingested data so far into the Falcon DB.
+- **commitLoad**: This method commits the ingested data so far into the Falcon database.
-  - This method returns immediately and the commit will be done asynchronously
+  - This method returns immediately and the commit is done asynchronously.
-  - Again calling getStatus method can be used for getting the actual status.
+  - Again calling the **getStatus** method can provide the actual status.
 - **getStatus**: Returns the status of the load at that time
-  - getStatus JSON
+  - **getStatus JSON**
     ```
     {
     	"buffered_data": "0 Bytes",